 3. Execute, transform and innovate

 Also, don’t be put off by the daunting idea that you need to transform your business overnight.
-“You will be surprised how energizing and engaging a climate change roadmap and your projects will be for your employees,” Walkowiak says.
-“The process is an excellent occasion to rethink your business model and culture and to innovate.”
+“You will be surprised how energizing and engaging a climate change roadmap and your projects will be for your employees,” Vargas says.
+“The process is an excellent occasion to rethink your business model, culture and to innovate.”